aparna8902/aparna8902/README.md

 ## Hey there!
 Aparna here ✨👋

 -  🌱 I’m currently learning React.js and python
--  ✨ I’m a member at [@cognizance](https://github.com/cognizance-amrita), a student club at Amrita Chennai
+-  ✨ I’m a member at [@cognizance](https://github.com/cognizance-amrita), a student club at Amrita School of Engineering, Chennai
 -  ⚡ Fun fact: I am trying to learn Japanese
 -  😄 Pronouns: She/her